tategallery/collection/README.md

 The Tate Collection
 ===================

+## This repository is no longer actively maintained

+**The dataset in this repository was last updated in October 2014.
+Tate has no plans to resume updating this repository, but we are keeping it available for the time being in case this snapshot of the Tate collection is a useful tool for researchers and developers.**

 Here we present the metadata for around 70,000 artworks that [Tate](http://www.tate.org.uk/) owns or jointly owns with the [National Galleries of Scotland](http://www.nationalgalleries.org) as part of [ARTIST ROOMS](http://www.tate.org.uk/artist-rooms).
 Metadata for around 3,500 associated artists is also included.

 The metadata here is released under the Creative Commons Public Domain [CC0](http://creativecommons.org/publicdomain/zero/1.0/) licence.
 Please see the enclosed LICENCE file for more detail.